 Both these graphics cards come with 8GB VRAM having 256-bit interface but they differ in memory type.
 GTX 1080 comes with GDDR5X memory which is faster than the GDDR5 memory.
 On the other hand, RTX 2080 comes with much faster GDDR6 memory having speed of 14 Gbps which is considerably faster than the 10 Gbps speed of GDDR5X present in GTX 1080.
-This also results higher bandwidth of 448 GB/s in RTX 2080 compared to 320 GB/s offered by GTX 1080.
+This also results in a higher bandwidth of 448 GB/s in RTX 2080 compared to 320 GB/s offered by GTX 1080.
 Faster memory does help in gaming at higher resolutions especially at 4K where more textures are loaded in the video memory and processed by the GPU.

 When it comes to features then RTX 2080 is clearly ahead of GTX 1080.
-However, both these cards support DirectX 12, Open 4.5, Vulkan API, G-Sync, SLI, Nvidia Ansel and Nvidia GPU Boost.
+However, both these cards support DirectX 12, Open 4.5, Vulkan API, G-Sync, SLI, Nvidia Ansel, and Nvidia GPU Boost.
 Features that are exclusive to RTX 2080 include Real Time Ray Tracing for enabling realistic shadows and lighting in games, and Deep Learning Super-Sampling (DLSS) which is a form of Anti-aliasing done using AI (Tensor Cores) and is much faster than the traditional Anti-aliasing techniques using Rasterization methods.
-RTX 2080 also includes a USB Type-C connector at rear side that supports VirtualLink for connecting virtual reality (VR) headsets.
+RTX 2080 also includes a USB Type-C connector at the rear side that supports VirtualLink for connecting virtual reality (VR) headsets.

-Now we come to the most important part which is the real word gaming performance of these cards.
+Now we come to the most important part which is the real world gaming performance of these cards.
 Below you can check out the FPS benchmarks of these two cards in different games at 4K resolution.

 Well, as you can clearly see that RTX 2080 is definitely faster than the good old GTX 1080 in all games.
 RTX 2080 is around 33% to 40% faster than the GTX 1080 and can run almost all the games on Max graphics settings at 4K with 60 FPS on average.